UPDATED

 Driving conditions such as wet and icy surfaces may make an appearance during your hazard perception questions, as well as fog which can considerably reduce the distance you can see on the road ahead.

-How can you practise hazard perception questions?
+How can you better prepare?

 There are plenty of videos on YouTube which simulate the clips used in hazard perception tests.
 It’s also possible to purchase approved footage from the DVSA itself, which has released handy apps for smartphones which allow you to practise on the move at a time convenient for you.